AMahmoud991/DeployLibrary/README.md

 # DeployLibrary
-   Deploy is a Proof of concpet of Networking library using AsynkTaskLaoders.
+   Deploy is a Proof of concpet  Networking library using AsynkTaskLaoders.
 # Download
  it wil be avalaible soon on maven
 # Usage